commercialhaskell/stack/doc/build_command.md

 ## Examples

+All the following examples assume that:

+*   if `stack build` is commanded outside of a project directory, there is no `stack.yaml` file in the current directory or ancestor directory and, consequently, the project-level configuration will be determined by a `stack.yaml` file in the `global-project` directory in the Stack root (for further information, see the [YAML configuration](yaml_configuration.md) documentation); and

+*   if `stack build` is commanded in a project directory, there is a `stack.yaml` file in that directory.

+Examples:

-*   `stack build --test --copy-bins` or, equivalently, `stack test --copy-bins` or `stack install --test`, will build libraries, executables, and test suites, run the test suites, and then copy the executables to Stack's local binary directory (see `stack path --local-bin`).
+*   In the project directory, `stack build --test --copy-bins` or, equivalently, `stack test --copy-bins` or `stack install --test`, will build libraries, executables, and test suites, run the test suites, and then copy the executables to Stack's local binary directory (see `stack path --local-bin`).
 This is an example of the flags composing.

-*   The following example uses the
+*   The following example uses a clone of the
-    `wai` [repository](https://github.com/yesodweb/wai/)).
+    `wai` [repository](https://github.com/yesodweb/wai/).
 The `wai` project
     comprises a number of packages, including `wai-extra` and `warp`.
-The
-    command:
+In the `wai` project directory, the command:

     ~~~text
     stack build --file-watch --test --copy-bins --haddock wai-extra :warp warp:doctest --exec 'echo Yay, it worked!'